alokrajiv/astrolark/README.md

 ## TL;DR

 Astrolark is a command-line tool that snapshots your project's structure and contents.
-Run `npx astrolark` in your project folder, and it automatically copies the overview to your clipboard.
+Run `npx astrolark` in your project folder to start the interactive wizard, or use the non-interactive mode with command-line options.
+It automatically copies the overview to your clipboard or saves it to a file.
 Then, simply open your preferred AI assistant (like ChatGPT or Claude) in a web browser, paste the content, and start asking questions about your code.
 It's an effortless way to get AI insights on your project.

 ## Beam Up Your Code, Captain! 🖖